 Self-concept is a very broad spectrum.
 I think the most overlooked aspect would be that of the Imago Dei.
 For context, Imago Dei is defined as God’s image as the scripture states in Genesis 1: 26-27.
 To be created in God’s image, means our very existence is predicated on His nature.
 “A vast body of theological interpretation on the subject of the imago dei can also be summarized into three prominent (non-competing) ways that humans reflect the image of the God: 1.
 Substantive (Characteristics) View 2.
 Functional View 3.
 Relational View” (Martinez,2).

 The characteristics of a leader are of high importance.
 I believe this is why so many leadership classes require personality tests such as the Myers- Briggs or my favorite the clifton strengths.
 A complete analysis of the characteristics helps one to see and understand themselves as it relates to the world.
-One of the domains of the Clifton Strengths analysis is label barriers.
-Label barriers are stigmas associated with that particular trait.
+One of the domains of the Clifton Strengths analysis is label barriers. .Label barriers are stigmas associated with that particular trait.
 This information can identify potential conflicts or obstacles.
 The lack of this information can cause blind spots.
 Which ties into the functional view of the Imago Dei.
 The bible states in 1 Corinthians 12:12 that we are one body many parts.
 The understanding of what part of the body we are gives context for leadership.
 For example the five fold gifts.

 The third facet of the Imago Dei is the relational view.
 The holy trinity is the ultimate example of relationships.
 Everything from our creation, to the agape love, the servant leader known as Christ, all set the blueprint for what our relationships as leaders look like.
 With all of creation within His breath, God has ultimate humility, just, and knowledge ofhis people. “ We must think of the Imago Dei more in terms of a potentiality for being that is given to man with his very being, than in terms of a fixed endowment or nature.”
 I believe this speaks to the cultivation of what is embedded in all of us because we are made in the image of God.
 We have to consider free will and the choice to explore and develop all aspects of ourselves.
 The awareness of Imago Dei should be the framework for shaping our identities and role as leaders.